SidLabs-Online/ISAIX_Challenge/ReadMe.md

+__Please see : there are two branches where the main branch returns a list and the with_dict branch returns a dictionary from the scanner__

 ## Step 1
 ### The IP address bein scanned i.e. nmap -Pn -sV 20.220.195.124 gives a network socket error.
 ![error image](./step1.png)